Virginia

 Monthly Usage

-Fort Valley's energy comes from Natural Gas, Nuclear, Solar, and Hydroelectric.
-Natural Gas is the largest source of electricity, providing 62% of Fort Valley's energy.
-Nuclear is the second largest source, making up 30%.
-Solar provides 7% of the energy in Fort Valley.
+Fort Valley's energy comes from Natural Gas, Nuclear, Solar, Coal, Petroleum, and Hydroelectric.
+Natural Gas is the largest source of electricity, providing 58% of Fort Valley's energy.
+Nuclear is the second largest source, making up 28%.
+Solar provides 6% of the energy in Fort Valley.
+Coal provides 5% of the energy in Fort Valley.
+Petroleum provides 2% of the energy in Fort Valley.
 Hydroelectric provides 1% of the energy in Fort Valley.

 Natural Gas